THDINFINITYSUPPORT/terraform-azurerm-appservice-acr-linux/README.md

-# azurerm-acr-webapp
+# AzureRM

-Terraform module to create an App Service (WebApp) that pulls the image from Container Services (ACR)
+This Terraform module will help you create an App Service on Azure that uses an image from a Container Registry (ACR).